top of page

 Heat Logo_Full logo cream.png

-Heat is a winter arts festival set in Cape Town's City Centre, featuring 14 curated art exhibitions complimented by jazz, opera, theatre and Kizomba-dance programming.
+Heat is a winter arts festival set in Cape Town's City Centre, featuring art exhibitions, jazz, opera, theatre, stand-up comedy and digital art programming.

 Our Mission